 The adult world is represented by routine characters, such as Enid’s dad (Bob Balaban), who’s unfortunately in the process of reconciling with his ex-wife Maxine (Teri Garr), much despised by Enid.
 And for a while, Seymour dates Dana (Travis), the original object of his furtive personal ad, who quickly becomes an object of ridicule.

-As is often the case with comic books, the surface can be hilariously funny, but the subtext is grave and serious.
+As is often the case with comic books, the surface can be hilariously funny, but the subtext is darker, graver and more serious.
 Ultimately, Ghost World concerns the struggle of two idiosyncratic girls to maintain their identity and the very bond that has kept their sanity.